brimoran/Digital-Ocean-set-up/README.md

 ## 8. Test SFTP

-If you just need to access one folder, on Chromebook ‘Add new services’ in the Files app to mount the folder.
+If you just need to access one folder, on Chromebook ‘Add new services’ in the Files app to mount the folder using Secure Shell.
+Just use your existing connection to the server but give the New Connection a new name and don’t forget to add the port as 22.

 For more flexibility to navigate around folders, Cyberduck works on Mac ok.